Main battle tank

-A main battle tank (MBT), also known as a battle tank or universal tank, is a tank that fills the role of armor-protected direct fire and maneuver in many modern armies.
-Cold War-era development of more powerful engines, better suspension systems and lighter composite armor allowed for the design of a tank that had the firepower of a super-heavy tank, the armor protection of a heavy tank, and the mobility of a light tank, in a package with the weight of a medium tank.
-Through the 1960s and 1970s, the MBT replaced almost all other types of tanks, leaving only some specialist roles to be filled by lighter designs or other types of armored fighting vehicles.
+A main battle tank (MBT), also known as a battle tank is a tank that fills the role of armour-protected direct fire and maneuver in many modern armies.
+Cold War-era development of more powerful engines, better suspension systems and lighter composite armour allowed for the design of a tank that had the firepower of a super-heavy tank, the armour protection of a heavy tank, and the mobility of a light tank, in a package with the weight of a medium tank.
+The first designated MBT was the British Chieftain tank, which during its development in the 1950s was re-designed as an MBT.
+Throughout the 1960s and 1970s, the MBT replaced almost all other types of tanks, leaving only some specialist roles to be filled by lighter designs or other types of armoured fighting vehicles.

 Main battle tanks are a key component of modern armies.
 Modern MBTs seldom operate alone, as they are organized into armoured units that include the support of infantry, who may accompany the tanks in infantry fighting vehicles.
 They are also often supported by surveillance or ground-attack aircraft.
 The average weight of MBTs varies from country to country.
 The average weight of Western MBTs is usually greater than that of Russian or Chinese MBTs.

 History

 Initial limited-role tank classes

-During World War I, combining tracks, armor, and guns into a functional vehicle pushed the limits of mechanical technology.
+During World War I, combining tracks, armour, and guns into a functional vehicle pushed the limits of mechanical technology.
 This limited the specific battlefield capabilities any one tank design could be expected to fulfill.
-A design might have good speed, armour, or firepower, but not all three together.
+A design could have good speed, armour, or firepower, but not all three together.

 Facing the deadlock of trench warfare, the first tank designs focused on crossing wide trenches, requiring very long and large vehicles, such as the British Mark I tank and successors; these became known as heavy tanks.
 Tanks that focused on other combat roles were smaller, like the French Renault FT; these were light tanks or tankettes.
 Many late-war and inter-war tank designs diverged from these according to new, and mostly untried, concepts for future tank roles and tactics.
 Each nation tended to create its own list of tank classes with different intended roles, such as "cavalry tanks", "breakthrough tanks", "fast tanks", and "assault tanks".
-The British maintained cruiser tanks that traded armour for speed and hence manoeuvrability in the attack, and infantry tanks that traded speed for more armour.
+The British maintained cruiser tanks that in order to achieve high speed and hence manoeuvrability in the attack carried less armour, and infantry tanks which operating at infantryman pace could carry more armour.